Buyer GuideOperator playbook

 9. Closing the audit loop — Full supplier thread preserved per PO for compliance and review

 Each layer is doing work that an operator otherwise does manually.
-Streamlining isn't a feature claim — it's the elimination of nine distinct manual tasks, replaced with software that does them automatically and updates a single shared state.
+Streamlining isn't a feature claim — it's the elimination of nine distinct manual tasks, replaced with software that keeps one shared state current.

 Layer 1: From shelf-walks to recommendations